 Because of their significant contribution in terms of pollution mitigation, the parks should be protected from being the victims of road widening and other developmental purposes.
 Can any human life function without lungs?
 It’s the same with parks which are the ecological lungs that detoxify the pollutants in the environment and are much required for a healthy urban lifestyle.

 A public park should cater to the comfort of all age groups, especially for the disabled.

-An aroma garden with plants like frangipani, roses, thulsi, champak, gardenias, manoranjitham, ylang-ylangs, along with a touch and feel garden will be much appreciated by those who are vision-challenged.
+An aroma garden with plants like frangipani, roses, tulasi, champak, gardenias, and ylang-ylangs, along with a touch and feel garden, will be much appreciated by those who are vision-challenged.

 A play area exclusively for kids with both green and steel gadgets can attract kids to these nature abodes, who have otherwise moved away from the concept of outdoor activity and channelled themselves towards virtual platforms like video games, social networks, computers, mobiles, etc...